CoryMcCartan/website/content/projects/unions-2019.md

     billion</b> in net assets, mostly consisting of its large strike fund.
     Other wealthy unions, like the <b>USW</b>, <b>CJA</b>, and <b>IBEW</b>,
-    consist mainly of workers in declining industries (like steel) or industries that have significantly de-unionized (like construction).
+    consist mainly of workers in declining industries (like steel) or industries that have become less unionized (like construction).
+Despite this, larger unions have generally done better than small unions in the last decade, tending to maintain rather than lose their membership.
 </p>
 </div>

 <div class="text" id="a1s50">
 <p>
-    For comparison, here's <b>Berkshire Hathaway</b>, the U.S. corporation
+    For comparison, here's <b>Walmart</b>, the largest private employer in the U.S., with $79.6 billion in net assets.
-    with the most net assets: $348.7 billion.
 </p>
 <p>
-    That's <b>over forty times</b> the net assets of all the international unions combined.
+    That's around <b>ten times</b> the net assets of all the international unions combined.
 In a single company.
 </p>
 <p>
-    With corporations operating on this kind of scale, it's no surprise that the UFCW (net assets of $336 million) has struggled to unionize Walmart (net assets of $80 <i>billion</i>).
+    With corporations operating on this kind of scale, it's no surprise that the UFCW (net assets of $336 million) has struggled to unionize Walmart's retail employees.
 </p>
 </div>